Commercial Services Authority: Your Comprehensive Resource

 Sectors with significant regulatory overlay — including healthcare-adjacent services, financial services support, and environmental remediation — are included but annotated with compliance flags referencing Commercial Services Compliance and Regulation.

-Excluded from the directory are sole proprietors with no documented commercial client base, providers operating exclusively in a single metropolitan area without a state-level license or registration, and any entity whose public licensing record reflects an active suspension or revocation at time of review.
-The full eligibility boundary is maintained in Authority Industries Listing Eligibility and reviewed on a documented cycle tied to state licensing database update schedules.
+Excluded from the provider network are sole proprietors with no documented commercial client base, providers operating exclusively in a single metropolitan area without a state-level license or registration, and any entity whose public licensing record reflects an active suspension or revocation at time of review.
+The full eligibility boundary is maintained in Professional Services Authority Provider Eligibility and reviewed on a documented cycle tied to state licensing database update schedules.